PSHE (Personal, Social and Health Education)

 At Myatt Garden, the PSHE curriculum underpins the values and ethos of the school as a whole.
 Our aim is to equip young people with the knowledge, understanding, attitudes and practical skills to live healthily, safely, productively and responsibly.

 The SEAL (Social and Emotional Aspects of Learning) programme is used to deliver the curriculum.
 It focuses on the five social and emotional aspects of learning: self-awareness, managing feelings, motivation, empathy and social skills.
 The programme is delivered through seven themes which are revisited every year to build on previous learning and understanding.

 In addition to the SEAL programme, each class has a weekly circle time session which either builds on the current SEAL focus or is an opportunity to raise issues and rectify any concerns.
 Pupils are also introduced to a ‘restorative justice’ technique as a tool to support them in resolving conflicts.

 Sex education is taught through a structured programme in Year 5.
 Parents have the opportunity to view the materials used in sex education and discuss lesson plans in advance.
 If they wish, they may withdraw their children from these classes.

 Myatt Garden has no religious affiliation and we approach RE from a multi-faith perspective.
+We have adopted the Local Education Authority’s Agreed Syllabus.
 The world’s major religions are taught to help children appreciate and respect not only their culture and beliefs, but also those of others.
-Parents have the right to withdraw their child from RE provided they notify the head teacher in writing.
+Tolerance of others is a key aspect of the curriculum.

 Assemblies are held daily in age phases and once a week as a whole school.